-Note: - Physicochemical parameters calculated by SwissADME software MW = Molecular weight; TPSA = Topological polar surface area; HBA = Hydrogen bond acceptors; HBD = Hydrogen bond donors; LogP = Lipophilicity; LogS = Water solubility parameter; DL = Drug-likeness; GI= Gastrointestinal absorption; BBB = Blood-brain barrier; P-gp = Poly-glycoprotein substrate
+Note: Physicochemical parameters calculated via SwissADME software: MW = Molecular weight; TPSA = Topological polar surface area; HBA = Hydrogen bond acceptors; HBD = Hydrogen bond donors; LogP = Lipophilicity; LogS = Water solubility parameter; DL = Drug-likeness; GI = Gastrointestinal absorption; BBB = Blood–brain barrier; P-gp = Poly-glycoprotein substrate

-Structural features of new curcumin derivatives with monocarbonyl linker
+Structural features of new curcumin derivatives with monocarbonyl linkers

-The presence of α,β-unsaturated 1,3-dicarbonyl linker part of the curcumin have shown their importance in different biological properties.
-Literature revealed some new derivatives whose structure resembled curcumin but contained monocarbonyl linker moiety instead of 1,3-dicarbonyl unit.
-By such replacement, drastic changes in the biological properties were observed.
-The monocarbonyl derivatives have revealed efficient results for anticancer and anti-inflammatory activities in comparison to curcumin but with the reduced effect of metal chelation.
+The presence of the α,β-unsaturated 1,3-dicarbonyl linker part of curcumin has shown its importance in different biological properties.
+The literature revealed several new derivatives whose structures resembled those of curcumin but contained monocarbonyl linker moieties instead of 1,3-dicarbonyl units.
+Through such replacement, drastic changes in the biological properties were observed.
+Compared with curcumin derivatives, monocarbonyl derivatives have been shown to be more effective for anticancer and anti-inflammatory activities but to have a reduced effect on metal chelation.

-In such monocarbonyl derivatives, it was also observed that the meta and para- substituted hydroxyl group on the aromatic ring showed less potency as compared to the ortho-substituted compound (22-24).54, 63
+In such monocarbonyl derivatives, the meta- and para- substituted hydroxyl groups on the aromatic ring were less potent than the ortho-substituted compounds were (22-24).54, 63

 Figure 2.d.
-Linker-based anti-inflammatory and anticancer curcumin like derivatives
+Linker-based anti-inflammatory and anticancer curcumin-like derivatives

-Structural features of new curcumin derivatives containing hetero atoms
+Structural features of new curcumin derivatives containing heteroatoms

-Furthermore, the five and six-membered cyclic groups containing hetero atoms in the linker portion have shown enhanced potency toward anticancer activity (28-31).
-Another set of compounds that consist of hetero atoms in the five and six- membered aromatic moieties have also revealed significant anticancer activities (32- 35).
-Compounds 31 and 32 have described the potency against triple-negative breast cancer (Figure 2.e).54, 63-64
+Furthermore, the five- and six-membered cyclic groups containing heteroatoms in the linker portion have shown enhanced potency toward anticancer activity (28-31).
+Another set of compounds that consists of heteroatoms in five- and six- membered aromatic moieties has also revealed significant anticancer activities (32- 35).
+Compounds 31 and 32 have been shown to be potent against triple-negative breast cancer (Figure 2.e).54, 63-64

-After critically analyzing the chemical structure and position of hetero atoms in such compounds, it has been pointed out that the efficacy of the compounds depends upon many parameters.
-The presence of various heterocyclic moieties at different positions (instead of aromatic moieties in curcumin) has signified their potency towards various biological activities.
-Such hetero atoms have been involved in structural interactions of many target sites.
-Literature revealed some clarifications regarding the enhancement of the efficiency towards of such biological activities which have still to be investigated for their structural interactions.
+A critical analysis of the chemical structure and position of heteroatoms in such compounds revealed that the efficacy of the compounds depends upon many parameters.
+The presence of various heterocyclic moieties at different positions (instead of aromatic moieties in curcumin) has signified their potency toward various biological activities.
+These heteroatoms are involved in the structural interactions of many target sites.
+The literature reveals some clarifications regarding the enhancement of the efficiency of such biological activities, which still have to be investigated for their structural interactions.

 Figure 2.e.
-Compounds that contain hetero atoms in the aromatic moieties
+Compounds that contain heteroatoms in aromatic moieties

-Structural features of unsymmetrical curcumin derivatives
+Structural features of the unsymmetrical curcumin derivatives

-Literature also provided data about the unsymmetrical monocarbonyl curcumin like derivatives.
-Compounds (36-39) have exhibited efficient anti- inflammatory activity as compared to symmetrical analogs by inhibiting the Lipopolysaccharides (LPS)-induced discharge of Tumor necrosis factor (TNF)-α and Interleukin-6 (IL-6).
-The unsymmetrical curcumin like compounds has played an important role in the better efficiency of compounds towards biological activities (40-42) (Figure 2.f).63
+The literature also provides data concerning unsymmetrical monocarbonyl curcumin-like derivatives.
+Compared with symmetrical analogs, compounds 36--39 exhibit more efficient anti- inflammatory activity by inhibiting the lipopolysaccharide (LPS)-induced discharge of tumor necrosis factor (TNF)-α and interleukin-6 (IL-6).
+Unsymmetrical curcumin-like compounds play an important role in increasing the efficiency of compounds toward biological activities (40-42) (Figure 2.f).63

-Curcumin which has multifaceted properties attracted us to investigate the chemistry behind its actions.
-Literature has provided a limited collection of data that clarified the importance of each substituent towards various biological activities.
-Collectively, the orientation of different substitution, their number, and their position are some of the important points which are still to be discussed.
-Even the slight variation in the structure created complications in their biological activities.
-So, to work with such a system it is desired to understand the structural framework of curcumin, and design of a new pharmacophore was imagined.
+Curcumin, which has multiple properties, prompted us to investigate the chemistry behind its actions.
+The literature has provided a limited collection of data that clarify the importance of each substituent for various biological activities.
+Collectively, the orientations of different substitutions, their numbers, and their positions are some of the important points that are still to be discussed.
+Even slight variations in their structure can complicate their biological activities.
+Therefore, to work with such a system, the structural framework of curcumin should be understood, and the design of a new pharmacophore should be imagined.

 Figure 2.f.
-Unsymmetrical monocarbonyl curcumin like derivatives
+Unsymmetrical monocarbonyl curcumin-like derivatives

 Conclusion

 The structural diversity and biological significance of these moieties highlight their crucial role in modulating various pharmacological properties.
 Each functional group contributes significantly to enhancing bioactivity, making them valuable scaffolds in drug discovery.
-However, extensive research is still required to fully explore and understand the underlying chemistry and therapeutic potential of these medicinally important entities.
+However, extensive research is still needed to fully explore and understand the underlying chemistry and therapeutic potential of these medicinally important entities.

 References